 Western Union in Argentina

-If you don’t want to bring a lot of US dollars or Euros in cash with you to Argentina, then Western Union is a great option.
+If you don’t want to bring a lot of US dollars or euros in cash with you to Argentina, then Western Union is an option.
 You can send money to Argentina using their service.

 Western Union can provide you with an exchange rate that’s around the same or even higher than the blue rate (however keep in mind the pretty high fee that Western Union charges).